 Exclusion from wages.
-You can generally exclude the value of an employee discount that you provide to an employee from the employee's wages, up to the following limits.
+You can generally exclude the value of an employee discount you provide an employee from the employee's wages, up to the following limits.

-- For a discount on services, 20% of the price that you charge to nonemployee customers for the service. - For a discount on merchandise or other property, your gross profit percentage times the price that you charge to nonemployee customers for the property.
+- For a discount on services, 20% of the price you charge nonemployee customers for the service. - For a discount on merchandise or other property, your gross profit percentage times the price you charge nonemployee customers for the property.

-Determine your gross profit percentage based on all property that you offer to customers (including employee customers) and your experience during the tax year immediately before the tax year in which the discount is available.
+Determine your gross profit percentage based on all property you offer to customers (including employee customers) and your experience during the tax year immediately before the tax year in which the discount is available.
 To figure your gross profit percentage, subtract the total cost of the property from the total sales price of the property and divide the result by the total sales price of the property.